lumip/CompactCryptoGroupAlgebra/README.md

 Functionality of `CompactCryptoGroupAlgebra` is split over a range of classes, each with a single specific purpose, the most important of which are highlighted below.

 - `CryptoGroupElement<T>` represents an element of a cryptographic group and implements operators for ease of use, abstracting from a specific underlying implementation type via its template type argument.
-- `CryptoGroup<T>` is a wrapper around `CryptoGroupAlgebra<T>` that ensures that all returned values are returned as `CryptoGroupElement<T>` instances.
+- `CryptoGroup<T>` is a wrapper around `ICryptoGroupAlgebra<T>` that ensures that all returned values are returned as `CryptoGroupElement<T>` instances.
+- `ICryptoGroupAlgebra<T>` is the common interface for implementations of a specific mathematical group structure using the underlying type `T`
-- `CryptoGroupAlgebra<T>` is an abstract base class for implementations of a specific mathematical group structure, providing common implementations derived from fundamental group operations (such as generating and inverting group elements).
+- `CryptoGroupAlgebra<T>` is an abstract base class for implementations of `ICryptoGroupAlgebra<T>`, providing common implementations derived from fundamental group operations (such as generating and inverting group elements).
 - `Multiplicative.MultiplicativeGroupAlgebra` is an implementation of `CryptoGroupAlgebra` for multiplicative groups in fields of prime characteristic.
 - `EllipticCurves.CurveGroupAlgebra` is an implementation of `CryptoGroupAlgebra` for elliptic curves that in turn relies on a specific `CurveEquation` instance for fundamental operations.
 - Subclasses of `EllipticCurves.CurveEquation` provide the implementations of specific forms of elliptic curves (currently, `EllipticCurves.WeierstrassCurveEquation` and `EllipticCurves.MontgomeryCurveEquation` are provided).